 Some headphones allow you to continue streaming audio while charging.
 For this test, we plug the active headphones to a power source and check if the audio continues playing or not.
 However, audio while charging is only possible in certain situations, like being at your desk at the office or on a plane/train.
 Therefore it's not given much weight in the overall score for the battery test.

 Our battery test measures the time it takes for active headphones, to be completely drained from a single charge.
 Usually, when the battery runs out, you lose some or all the active features that the headphones provide.
-Wireless headphones especially, turn off when the battery is dead, leaving you stranded without audio until you can connect them to a power source.
+Wireless headphones, especially, turn off when the battery is dead, leaving you stranded without audio until you can connect them to a power source.
 Therefore, we test the charge time and battery life, as well as battery saving features like an auto-off timer for all our active headphones.
-We also check if you can use them while they're charging.
-Depending on your listening habits and headphone choice, a long lasting battery life may be crucial, if you don't often get the chance to recharge throughout the day.
+We also check if you can use them while they're charging or passively when the batteries are completely drained.
+Depending on your listening habits and headphone choice, a long lasting battery life may be crucial if you don't often get the chance to recharge throughout the day.